RUB-AVAI-22/allassignmens-31/Assignment_3_report.md

 The built-in bringup code `robot.launch.py` creates a subscriber to the `cmd_vel` topic, which receives the `Twist` type messages.

-The messages contains 6 velocity values:
+The `Twist` type messages contains 6 velocity values:
-- linear velocities in x, y, z directions
+- linear velocities in x, y, z directions: `linear.x, linear.y, linear.z`
-- angular velocities in x, y, z directions
+- angular velocities in x, y, z directions: `angular.x, angular.y, angular.z`

 Due to the physical layout of the robot, only `linear.x` and `angular.z` are used to control the motion of the robot.

 ## 3. Results
+The control works.

+The truninig radius is related to the current linear speed.

+Stuttering behavior at low speed.